DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 ## Views and URLconfs

 - The contents of the page are produced by a view function, and the URL is specified in a URLconf.

 - A URLconf is like a table of contents for your Django-powered web site.
 Basically, it’s a mapping between URLs and the view functions that should be called for those URLs.
 It’s how you tell Django, “For this URL, call this code, and for that URL, call that code.”
 For example, when somebody visits the URL /foo/, call the view function foo_view(), which lives in the Python module views.py.

+### 需要import的模组
 - from the django.conf.urls module import include, url: include which allows you to include a full Python import path to another URLconf module, and url which uses a regular expression to pattern match the URL in your browser to a module in your Django project.
 - from the django.contrib module import admin.
 This function is called by the include function to load the URLs for the Django admin site.

+### urlparttern
 - urlpatterns – a simple list of url() instances.
 The main thing to note here is the variable urlpatterns, which Django expects to find in your URLconf module.
 This variable defines the mapping between URLs and the code that handles those URLs.
 To add a URL and view to the URLconf, just add a mapping between a URL pattern and the view function.
 - Django removes the slash from the front of every incoming URL before it checks the URLpatterns.
 This means that our URLpattern doesn’t include the leading slash in /hello/.
 At first, this may seem unintuitive, but this requirement simplifies things – such as the inclusion of URLconfs within other URLconfs.
+#### parttern里面 ^ 和 $ 以及 Regular Expressions
 - The pattern includes a caret (^) and a dollar sign ($).
 These are regular expression characters that have a special meaning: the caret means “require that the pattern matches the start of the string,” and the dollar sign means “require that the pattern matches the end of the string.”

+### 为什么就算 网页打成/hello少了一个slash， django 还能成功render 回来而不报错？
-- You may be wondering what happens if someone requests the URL /hello (that is, without a trailing slash).
+> You may be wondering what happens if someone requests the URL /hello (that is, without a trailing slash).
 Because our URLpattern requires a trailing slash, that URL would not match.
 However, by default, any request to a URL that doesn’t match a URLpattern and doesn’t end with a slash will be redirected to the same URL with a trailing slash (This is regulated by the APPEND_SLASH Django setting, which is covered in Appendix D).

+### django 网页与视图匹配流程
 - ROOT_URLCONF tells Django which Python module should be used as the URLconf for this web site.

 `ROOT_URLCONF = 'mysite.urls'`